python-semantic-release/python-semantic-release/docs/multibranch_releases.rst

 --------------------------------

 Within your configuration file, you can create one or more groups of branches (*"release groups"*) that produce a certain type of release.
-Options are confiugred at the group level, and the group to use is chosen based on the *current branch name* against which Python Semantic Release is running.
+Options are configured at the group level, and the group to use is chosen based on the *current branch name* against which Python Semantic Release is running.